czbiohub-sf/iohub/README.md

 ### Installation

-Install a pre-release of iohub with pip:
+Install a released version of iohub from PyPI with pip:

 ```sh
 pip install iohub